jdeanquin-dg/test-gh-pages/docs/dev-setup.md

 then you can choose the directory where you want to clone the repository, paste the repository URL and click on the `Clone` button.

 - Wait from the cloning process to finish.

+- Alternatively, you can clone the repository using the `git clone` command

 - After cloning the repository, you need to select the `amp` directory in the cloned repository and open it as a project in IntelliJ IDEA.